Cyril Smith

-As early as 1979, a local underground magazine, the Rochdale Alternative Press, alleged that in the 1960s Smith had spanked and sexually abused teenage boys in a hostel that he co-founded.
+As early as 1979, a local underground magazine, the Rochdale Alternative Paper, alleged that in the 1960s Smith had spanked and sexually abused teenage boys in a hostel that he co-founded.
 The story was repeated by the magazine Private Eye.
-After his death, the allegations were denied by his family.
-The Press Office of the leader of the Liberal Party, David Steel, commented at the time, "All he seems to have done is spanked a few bare bottoms".
-After his death, formal allegations of child sexual abuse were made against him, leading authorities to conclude that he was a prolific sex offender.
-In 2012, after his death and following allegations of child sexual abuse, the Crown Prosecution Service (CPS) formally admitted that Smith should have been charged with such abuse during his lifetime.
+After his death, despite denials by his family, formal allegations of child sexual abuse were made against him, leading authorities to conclude that he was a prolific sex offender.
+In 2012, the Crown Prosecution Service (CPS) formally admitted that Smith should have been charged with such abuse during his lifetime.
 In November 2012, Greater Manchester Police Assistant Chief Constable Steve Heywood said there was "overwhelming evidence" that Smith had sexually and physically abused young boys.

 In April 2014, it was reported that there had been 144 complaints against Smith from victims as young as eight years of age.
 Attempts to prosecute him had been blocked.
 Public authorities including Rochdale Borough Council, the police, and British intelligence services have been implicated in covering up Smith's alleged crimes.
 In 2015, it emerged that he had been arrested in the early 1980s in relation to some of these offences; however, a high-level cover-up reportedly led to destruction of evidence, his release within hours, and the invocation of the Official Secrets Act to prevent the investigating officers from discussing the matter.
 In February 2017, Greater Manchester Police reported that their investigation into historical child sex abuse at the former Knowl View School in Rochdale, requested by the Home Office in 2014, had found no evidence of a cover-up or corruption.